 Almost one hundred years later, the Civil Rights Act of 1964 should have ended racial discrimination, but it didn’t.

-The Legacy of Slavery Haunts the United States
+The Legacy of Human Enslavement Haunts the United States

 You can’t change the past, but you can change how you relate to it.
 That in itself changes the future.